 4. We have procedures in place to lower the risk of cross-contact in self-serve areas.

 Residential Dining: Main Entree Line and Salad Bar: There is an established procedure for the layout of the self-serve areas to group the allergen/gluten containing foods together to lessen the risk of cross-contact.
 Retail: Salad Bar: There is an established procedure for the layout of the self-serve areas to group the allergen/gluten containing foods together to lessen the risk of cross-contact.
 Separate utensils are used for every item in the self-serve areas.
-All of the information listed above is for informational purposes and current as of 4/17/2019.
 The information is subject to change.
 For further questions, please reach out to Shavaun Cloran, Registered Dietitian at Scloran@wpi.edu.

 5. We have pre-order meals* available. *Pre-order meals - Custom meals that can be ordered in advance by a diner so they are ready for pick up at a specific time.
 Typically these can be ordered online or by phone/text.